jeftegoes/EnglishStudyAndContent/Grammar.md

 ## 4.2.
 Just

+- Express a recently completed action:
   - They've just arrived.
   - I've just woken up.
+  - The guests have just arrived.
+  - I have just finished my homework.

 ## 4.3.
 Already

+- Express that somenthing has happened sooner than expected.
   - What time are your parents coming?
     - They've already arrived.
   - It's only 9 o'lock and my wife has already gone to bed.
+  - They have already packed their stuff.
+  - Monica has already bought everything she needed.

 ## 4.4.
 Yet

+- Used in interrogative and negative sentences (different meanings).
   - Julia has bought a new house but she hasn't moved in yet.
   - I haven't seen this movie yet.
   - Has she started her new job yet?
   - Have your parents arrived yet?
   - Julia has bought a new house but.
     - She hasn't moved in yet.
+  - Have you done your homework yet?
+  - I haven't received the report yet.

 ## 4.5.
 Ever

+- Used in interrogative sentences.
+  - Have you ever been to the United States?
+  - Have you ever traveled by train?

+## 4.6.
+Never

+- Used in affirmative sentences (negative meaning).
+  - My sister has never **traveled** by plane.
+  - I've never **ridden** a horse.
+  - I've never had a car.

 # 5. There + to be (There be)